Putting It All Together: Point Evidence Analysis and Development

 What is this Guide for?

-This guide is to help people who aren’t sure what to write about in the development part of PEAD paragraphs when answering exam questions for GCSE and A-Level.
+This guide is to help people who aren’t sure what to write in their PEAD paragraphs when answering exam questions for GCSE and A-Level.
 It’s highly recommended you use the PEAD method to organise your argument.
 PEAD stands for Point, Evidence, Analysis, and Development, and using this structure makes it much more likely that you will talk about all the things you need to for those high-level scores.

 Our Example: Remains by Simon Armitage